hiepvu203/go-tutorial/readme.md

   - Value receiver: read data, calculate
   - Pointer receiver: Modify data, struct
 - Generate rule: if any method of a type uses a pointer receiver, then all other methods of that type should also use pointer receivers.

+### Interfaces

+- An interface is a type that defines a set of methods that another type must have in order to be considered to implement that interface